ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 1. Selenium webdriver loads App Academy Open on the Chrome browser in the default light theme.
 However, I was using the dark theme on App Academy Open, and unfortunately, some of the class names were different between the light and dark theme.
 This caused bugs when I tried to scrape specific elements.
+2. When trying to extract the Zoom links from the older emails which were done as attachments, I ran into a similar problem as above.
+I used the inspect tool on Chrome to look at which elements to find with Beautiful soup, but the data was different from the Beautiful soup output
+I had in Python.
+The issue is the Beautiful soup output had 3 escape characters: '=', '/r', and '/n', which caused the Zoom link extraction to fail to grab the correct Zoom links.
+It seems that because these lecture emails were in attachments rather than being sent to my inbox directly, the Beautiful soup output format was different.
+The question I kept asking myself was:
+<br>"How can these emails I'm receiving look the exact same, and have the same HTML when using the inspect tool,
+<br> but the Python code that properly extracts data from the emails sent to me directly works while the other email that has them as attachments doesn't work?"
-2. I was not properly using environment variables.
+3. I was not properly using environment variables.
 I learned that the specific run configuration needs to have the path to that exact Python module, and that I need to run that run configuration and NOT the Python module itself.
 3. The Gmail API quickstart guide and tutorials from Youtube and ChatGPT were missing a key component, which stopped me from getting my authentication tokens.
 The solution was adding my Gmail account under the "test users" field.